-Non-French resident holders of Notes generally will not be subject to any French income tax or capital gains tax on the sale, disposal or redemption of Notes, unless such Notes form part of the business property of a permanent establishment or a fixed base that such person maintains in France.
+Non-French resident holders of Notes who do not hold the Notes in connection with a business or profession conducted in France generally will not be subject to any French income tax or capital gains tax on the sale, disposal or redemption of Notes.
 Transfers of Notes made outside France will not be subject to any stamp duty or other transfer taxes imposed in France, to the extent that such transfer is not recorded or referred to in any manner whatsoever in a deed registered with the tax authorities in France.